fruivita/line-reader/docs/README.md

         $length_aware_paginator = LineReader::readPaginatedLines(string $file_path, int $per_page, int $page);

-        // The index of the items in the collection respects their position in the file, that is, in the example
+        // The index of the items in the collection respects their position in the file using a zero-based index,
-        // above the 1st item on page 2 will have index 16, since it is the 16th line of the file and the last
+        // that is, in the example above the 1st item on page 2 will have index 15, since it is the 16th line of
-        // item on page 2 will have index 30, since it is the 30th line of the file.
+        // the file and the last item on page 2 will have index 29, since it is the 30th line of the file.
     }
     ```